 As insurers may apply different rating factors when setting your price, prices between insurers can differ.

-The Fund Levy and GST are always included as part of the premium you pay.
+The Fund Levy and GST are always included as part of the total price you pay.

 The Fund Levy (previously known as the Medical Care and Injury Services Levy) covers public hospital and ambulance services for anyone injured on NSW roads.
 It also funds the Lifetime Care and Support Scheme, which pays lifetime treatment, rehabilitation and care for people who have been severely injured on NSW roads and the insurer's administrative costs of running the CTP Green Slip scheme.